TelemetryHarbor/harbor-docs/docs/getting-started/harbor-types.md

 > **Important:** Ensure your TTN **Payload Formatter** returns a flat JSON object in the `decoded_payload` field containing numbers.
 Nested objects or strings in the payload will be ignored.
 ### Querying TTN Harbor Data

-Telemetry Harbor stores your TTN Harbor data in a PostgreSQL database with TimescaleDB extensions.
+Harbor Scale stores your TTN Harbor data in a PostgreSQL database with TimescaleDB extensions.
 Understanding the underlying table schema is crucial for writing effective SQL queries, especially when building custom dashboards in Grafana.

 #### `cargo_data` Table Schema